-Though small in landmass and population, Vermont’s reputation for higher education is far larger, as it features the highest number of colleges and universities per capita in the nation.
-Leading the way are five public and 18 private, nonprofit institutions — 20 of which offer undergraduate programs and 19 that confer advanced degrees.
-For doctorates, including computer science programs in Vermont, look no further than Middlebury College, the University of Vermont (in Burlington), and the Vermont Law School.
+Vermont has a reputation for providing a range of higher education options, with a large number of colleges and universities per capita.
+The state has five public and 18 private nonprofit institutions -- 20 of which offer undergraduate programs and 19 confer advanced degrees.
+For doctorates, including computer science programs in Vermont, students can choose from schools such as Middlebury College, the University of Vermont in Burlington, and the Vermont Law School.

-Hybrid and online courses are increasingly available at computer science schools in Vermont, accommodating busy schedules and providing a more affordable way to earn a CS degree.
-Online programs, such as those offered at UVM, are delivered 100% via LMS or a virtual learning management system like Blackboard, with many other classes taught asynchronously.
-As a result, students have more options available to them, while previous obstacles to earning a degree — such as geographic location — are becoming less of a factor.
+Hybrid and online courses are available at computer science schools in Vermont, accommodating busy schedules and providing a more affordable way to earn a CS degree.
+As a result, students have more options available to them, while previous obstacles to earning a degree -- such as geographic location -- are becoming less of a factor.

 Computer Science Careers in Vermont

 Vermont's leaders have recognized that discovery and innovation are the primary drivers in a tech-led economy, and the state has taken proactive steps to address its present and future.
-Tech talent, already facing a demand gap, is coveted across all industries these days, from healthcare to education to tourism.
+Tech talent, already facing a demand gap, is coveted across all industries today.

-Vermont, one of six New England states, has made strides in both STEM and CS fields, even before it implemented its tech and science plan.
+Vermont has focused on both STEM and CS fields, even before it implemented its tech and science plan.
 The Green Mountain State has reported significant growth in hardware and software development, R&D, and aerospace discovery, as well as advances in energy research and manufacturing.

 Computer Science Employers in Vermont

-- University of Vermont Medical Center: As Vermont's largest employer, UVM Medical Center serves approximately 160,000 residents in the Chittenden and Grand Isle area and maintains 11 primary care clinics and over 100 outreach clinics.
-CS professionals help hospitals and healthcare networks organize data/records, build databases, solve cybersecurity, and improve communication.
+- University of Vermont Medical Center: As Vermont's largest employer, UVM Medical Center serves approximately 160,000 residents in the Chittenden and Grand Isle area.
+It maintains 11 primary care clinics and more than 100 outreach clinics.
+CS professionals help hospitals and healthcare networks organize data/records, build databases, solve cybersecurity challenges, and improve communication.

-- IBM: Facility in Essex Junction produces semiconductors and employs more than 5,400 Vermont workers.
-A global company, IBM operates in over 170 countries, and its entire business centers on computers: hardware, middleware, and software, hosting, analytics, nanotechnology.
-It ranks among the world’s leaders in innovation, brand awareness, and green efforts.
+- IBM: The facility in Essex Junction employs more than 5,400 employees.
+A global company, IBM operates in more than 170 countries, and its entire business centers on computers: hardware, middleware, and software, hosting, analytics, nanotechnology.

 Computer Science Programs in Vermont

 Created by statute in 1961, the Vermont State Colleges System ( VSCS) is the primary provider of postsecondary education in the state, serving more students than all other higher education institutions in Vermont combined.
-Through Castleton University, Community College of Vermont (CCV), Johnson State College, Lyndon State College, and Vermont Technical College, there is a VSCS classroom within 25 miles of every Vermont resident.
 All VSCS colleges offer hybrid and online degree programs.

-A recent LinkedIn survey found that the top 10 skills employers look for were all CS, led by cloud and distributed computing, statistical analysis (data mining), and web architecture.
-Online computer science programs in Vermont explore these very tech skills; they impart the science of problem-solving at the undergraduate level, and zero in on concentrations (such as pattern recognition or cybersecurity) at the graduate level.
+A recent LinkedIn survey found that the top 10 skills employers look for were all relevant in computer science, including cloud and distributed computing, statistical analysis (data mining), and web architecture.
+Online computer science programs in Vermont teach these very tech skills.

 Accreditation is another consideration for students earning an online computer science degree in Vermont.
-Regional accreditation for the state is granted by the New England Association of Schools and Colleges, the oldest accrediting association in the U.S. ABET accreditation is also an important factor when choosing a computer science degree.
-Vermont students, especially those in engineering, should check for this specialized (and voluntary) accreditation, which is awarded to applied science, computing, engineering, or engineering technology programs.
+Regional accreditation for the state is granted by the New England Association of Schools and Colleges, the oldest accrediting association in the country.
+The Accreditation Board for Engineering and Technology (ABET) accreditation certifies a school's department, and all students interested in the field should ensure their prospective programs are accredited by ABET.